William Jencks: Honors and awards

 Jencks was a recipient of the 1962 American Chemical Society Eli Lilly Award in Biological Chemistry, the 1993 American Society of Biological Chemists Award, the 1995 American Chemical Society James Flack Norris Award in Physical Organic Chemistry, and the 1996 American Chemical Society Repligen Corporation Award in Chemistry of Biological Processes.
 He was elected to the National Academy of Sciences in 1971.
 Jencks was also a foreign member of the Royal Society and a member of the American Philosophical Society.

 Personal life

-Jencks's father, Gardner Jencks, was a pianist and composer.
+Jencks's father, Gardner Platt Jencks, was a pianist and composer.
 Jencks attended the Calvert School, and completed high school from St. Paul's School near Baltimore.
 After his first year at medical school, he did research with George Wald at the Marine Biological Laboratory at Woods Hole on lobster shell pigments.
 At Woods Hole, he met his future wife, Miriam Ehrlich.
 Jencks was survived by Miriam, his wife of 56 years, children Sara and David, grandson Benjamin, and siblings Charles Jencks (b.
 1939) a landscape architect, Penelope Jencks-Hurwitz, and John Cheetham.